Nearly Half A Dozen Nuns Already Moved Out Of OLA Ahead Of Official Announcement - NewsBreak

 16 injured after semi hits bus carrying high school hockey team

-Three student-athletes from a Chicago high school hockey team were critically injured when a semi truck slammed into the school bus they were riding in Saturday evening, police say.
+Three student-athletes were critically injured when a semi truck slammed into a school bus.

-Whole Foods’ Decision To Close Englewood Store Inspires Resident To Build Thriving Community Garden

-ENGLEWOOD — When Whole Foods announced its Englewood store would close, an Englewood native had an idea to galvanize young people for community good.
-Kenneth Griffin, a police officer, chef and founder of nonprofit No Matter What, built a fence with a local teen around a vacant lot at 6505 S. Bishop St. Then, with no experience in gardening, he gathered more teens and police officers and built a thriving community garden on the land this summer.

 fox32chicago.com